7 Super Easy Ways To Create A Positive Organizational Work Culture

 2) Smart Hiring

 According to Jim Collins in his book Good to Great, getting the right people on the bus is important.
 Simply laying out a vision is not enough.
 You must hire the right people who can take your company to greater heights.
-Most talented professionals already have great paying jobs so find a differentiator with a lot of new ideas and passion to work for your company.
+Most talented professionals already have great paying jobs, so find a differentiator in the new hire that will create a lot of new ideas and release their passion to benefit your organization.

 Nothing can dampen an employee’s spirits more than feeling that they are not being heard.
 Start by listening to the concerns and problems your employees face in the workplace and try to make appropriate changes to increase their productivity.
 Don’t miss out on asking one question that most successful entrepreneurs ask their employees, ‘What would you do differently if this was your company?’